Neighbourhood Guide: Where To Eat, Drink And Shop In Causeway Bay

 As its name suggests, HER was designed to be a female-driven retail experience, but it's honestly an experience that anyone can appreciate.

 HER, 55 Paterson St, Causeway Bay, Hong Kong, +852 2856 9907; instagram.com/_her.official_

 I.T. is Hong Kong's answer to celebrated multi-brand retailers like Dover Street Market or Paris' now-closed Colette.
-The store carries a spectrum of fashion's most coveted goods, from luxury labels like Balenciaga and Maison Margiela, to cult classics like A.P.C., Comme des Garcons and Ann Demeulemeester, to niche and limited pieces by the likes of Adidas, Nike and many more.
+The store carries a spectrum of fashion's most coveted goods, from luxury labels like Balenciaga and Maison Margiela, to cult classics like A.P.C., Comme des Garcons and Ann Demeulemeester, to special collections by the likes of Adidas and Nike.